brandonuscg/qcpy_readme/deutsch-jozsa.md

 ---

 ## Summary
-This algorithm uses quantum parallelism and interference to drastically reduce the number of queries needed to classify black-box functions.
+This algorithm uses quantum superposition and interference to drastically reduce the number of queries needed to classify black-box functions.

 The Deutsch-Jozsa algorithm demonstrates the true potential of quantum speedup and serves as a foundation for more complex quantum algorithms.